-Public Infrastructure, Transit, and Traffic Issues
+Public Infrastructure, Transit, and Road Safety

-Crises of Opioids, Addictions, and Homelessness
+Crises of Addictions, Mental Health, and Homelessness

 Small businesses are the heart of a community, and we need to make sure they are supported.
 If small businesses thrive, they boost a community’s ‘economic ecosystem’ and attract medium- and large-scale businesses, as well as boost community spirit and quality of life.

-Fighting Climate Change and Making a Sustainable Cambridge
+Fighting Climate Change and Responsible Urban Development

 We need to make every resident aware of the future climatic changes affecting Cambridge, Waterloo Region, and Canada, so they can (1) make changes to secure their own home and property if desired, and (2) pressure their elected representatives at ALL levels of government for real, non-partisan solutions that match the scientific requirements for real change, rather than ‘words’ that link up with the next electoral cycle.